 While in heat, a dog’s nervousness and skittishness increase.
 She is more easily distracted, and may be in a near-constant state of alertness.
 Frequent urination, discharge, and bleeding will also be present.
 The dog’s vulva will be swollen and there will be changes in her behavior due to hormonal releases.
 When the female is ready to mate, she will initiate with other male dogs by raising her hind quarters whenever she is approached.
 She will also present by moving her tail to one side.

-There are two main stages to the complete estrus cycle.
+There are two main stages to the complete canine estrus cycle.
 The first stage is the bleeding stage (proestrus) and the second stage is the mating stage (estrus).
-These two-together form what is typically referred to as “in heat.”
+Together they form what is typically referred to as “in heat.”
 After that, there are two further stages, called the diestrus and anestrus phases.

 How Long Is Each Stage of the dogs period?

-The heat cycle lasts anywhere from 2-4 weeks.
-Early on, a female dog won’t seem particularly interested in male dogs, although there are some breeds which are an exception to this.
-After that, there will be a small amount of time when your dog is most fertile, which might be nine or ten days after the initial stage, but remember that she can become pregnant through all of it.
+The heat cycle in dogs lasts anywhere from 2-4 weeks.
+Early on, a female dog won’t seem interested in male dogs, although there are some breeds which are an exception to this.
+After that, there will be a period of time when your dog is most fertile, which might be nine or ten days after the initial stage, but remember that she can become pregnant through all of it.
 Let’s look at each stage in more detail.

-The bleeding phase of a dogs heat cycle lasts roughly 10 days.
+The bleeding phase of a dogs heat cycle lasts roughly nine days.
 The female dog will experience vaginal bleeding during this phase.
 The bleeding represents the dog’s body’s preparation for pregnancy, but she will not be ready yet.
 That means she likely won’t want to mate with a male during the bleeding stage.
-Sometimes, the blood and/or discharge will not show up until days after proestrus has begun.
+Sometimes, the blood and/or vaginal discharge will not show up until days after proestrus has begun. how long does a dog period last?
 The amount and the timing will vary with the dog.
 Some dogs only ever emit a small amount of discharge while some others exhibit heavy bleeding every time.

 The Mating Stage